mozilla/dxr/docs/source/deployment.rst

 .. note::

     You can also append one or more tree names to index just those trees.
-This is useful for parallelization.
+This is useful for parallelization across multiple build servers.

-The index is generated in the directory specified by the ``target_folder`` directive.
-It contains a minimal configuration file, a SQLite database to support search, and static HTML versions of all of the files in the source trees.

-Generally, you use something like cron to repeat indexing on a schedule or in response to source tree changes.
-After an indexing run, the index has to be made available to the web servers.
-One approach is to share it on a common NFS volume (and use an atomic :command:`mv` to swap the new one into place).
+Generally, you use something like cron or Jenkins to repeat indexing on a schedule or in response to source-tree changes.
-Alternatively, you can simply copy the index to the web server (in which case an atomic :command:`mv` remains advisable, of course).

 Serving Your Index